Marine Spatial Planning CPD Series 2025

 Moderator: Conor Crowther MIPI

-• IRELAND’S NATIONAL COASTAL CHANGE MANAGEMENT STRATEGY - DHLGH
+• IRELAND’S NATIONAL COASTAL CHANGE MANAGEMENT STRATEGY - Colin Ryan MIPI, Senior Planning Adviser, Department of Housing, Local Government and Heritage

 • COASTAL ADAPTATION AND RESILIENCE IN THE UK - Prof Robert Nicholls, University of East Anglia, Former Director, Tyndall Institute, UK